slziegler/Georgia-OysterParasite2022/README.md

 **Repository contains the following:**

 1. Code
-   - R markdown script with all code and analyses included in manuscript (2022-GAOysterParasite Models.Rmd)
+   - R markdown script with all code and analyses included in manuscript (2022-GAOysterParasite Models Update.Rmd)

 2. Data
    - CIGintesnityandprev2022.csv